[Back] [Home] [Who to Talk to] [Study Skills] [Library] [Things to do] [Regulations] [Welcome]

-You need to apply for your Student Funding either online or by downloading a paper application form.
-Follow the SFE twitter page to find out when applications are open each year and try to complete your application by the end of June to make sure your funding is put in place for the start of your course.
+You need to apply for your Student Funding either by visiting this online link or by downloading a paper application form.
+Follow this link to the SFE twitter page to find out when applications are open each year and try to complete your application by the end of June to make sure your funding is put in place for the start of your course.

 The standard funding you can apply for is a tuition fee loan, non-means tested maintenance loan and a means tested maintenance loan (based on household income).
 You could also be eligible for grants if you are a parent or have adult dependants.
 There is also a Disabled Student Allowance with further information from the following link.

 Your funding will be paid to you in three instalments throughout the academic year.
-The maintenance loan is paid directly to you to cover accommodation and living costs and the tuition fee payments are made directly to the University.
-You can find out how much you may be eligible for by using the SFE Student Finance calculator.
+The maintenance loan is paid directly to you to cover accommodation and living costs and the tuition fee loan payments are made directly to the University.
+You can find out how much you may be eligible for by using the following link to the SFE Student Finance calculator.

 As long as you have been fully approved for funding by SFE/your relevant funding body then your payment will be released once you have completed the enrolment process at the start of the academic year.
 The University will inform SFE/your relevant funding body that you are a live student and your funds should be received into your bank account within 3-5 working days.

-If you have any delays with this please check your online SFE account to check your “to do” list and the “letters and emails” section and contact the Student Funding Adviser in Student Support if you need further help and advice.
+If you have any delays with this please check your online SFE account to check your “to do” list and the “letters and emails” section and contact the Student Funding Adviser from this link in Student Support if you need further help and advice.

-If you have started or completed another higher education course previously please get in contact with Student Funding Advice because previous study can affect your funding entitlement.
+If you have started or completed another higher education course previously please get in contact via the following link with Student Funding Advice because previous study can affect your funding entitlement.